 II.
 Background, Purpose, and Legal Basis

-The Cocos Crossing swim event is a recurring annual event that occurs one day either at the end of May or the beginning of June.
+The Cocos Crossing swim event is a recurring annual event that occurs on the Sunday before Memorial Day.
 We have established safety zones for this swim event in past years.

 The purpose of this rule is to ensure the safety of the participants and the navigable waters in the safety zone before, during, and after the scheduled swim event.
-The Coast Guard is proposing this rulemaking under authority in 33 U.S.C.
-1231.
+The Coast Guard is proposing this rulemaking under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).Start Printed Page 13842

 III.
 Discussion of Proposed Rule

-The Captain of the Port (COTP) is proposing to establish a safety zone from 6 a.m. to 1 p.m. on a day to be determined to host the Cocos Crossing swimming event either during the last two weeks of May or the first two weeks of June.
+The Captain of the Port (COTP) is proposing to establish a safety zone from 6:00 a.m. to 1:00 p.m. on Sunday May 24, 2020 for the Cocos Crossing swimming event.
 This safety zone is necessary to protect all persons and vessels participating in this marine event from potential safety hazards associated with vessel traffic in the area.
 Race participants, chase boats, and organizers of the event will be exempt from the safety zone.
 Entry of persons or vessels into this safety zone is prohibited unless authorized by the COTP.
 The regulatory text we are proposing appears at the end of this document.

 IV.
 Regulatory Analyses

 We developed this proposed rule after considering numerous statutes and Executive orders related to rulemaking.
 Below we summarize our analyses based on a number of these statutes and Executive Orders, and we discuss First Amendment rights of protestors.